Department of Health Informatics & Information Management

 Grade Mode: Standard Letter

 This course provides an overview of regulatory agency requirements for quality improvement, utilization management, and risk management.
-Methods for integrating these procedures for credentialing and peer review are explored.
+Methods for integrating these procedures for healthcare quality, credentialing, and peer review are explored.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.